cheneyzhoucheng/network-digital-twin/draft-irtf-nmrg-network-digital-twin-arch.md

-With the development of enterprise digitization, the number of enterprise Internet of Objects (IoT) devices, virtualized Cloud software inventory component (e.g., virtual firewall), and network hardware inventory (e.g., switches, routers) also increases.
+With the development of enterprise digitization, the number of enterprise Internet of Objects (IoT) devices, virtualized Cloud software inventory component (e.g., virtual firewall), and network hardware inventory (e.g., switches or routers) also increases.
 The endpoints connected to an enterprise network lack coherent modelling and lifecycle management because different services are modelled, collected, processed, and stored separately.
 The same category of